Lord-lieutenant: Uniform

 Lord Crathorne in uniform as Lord-Lieutenant of North Yorkshire, 2014.
+Note the rose badge under the crown, on the cap's band.

 Since at least the 18th century, a military-style uniform has been worn by lord-lieutenants (appropriate to the military origins of the post).
 Since 1831 this has been analogous to the uniform worn by a general staff officer, but with silver lace in place of the gold worn by regular officers.
 Over time, the design of the uniform changed in line with changes made to army uniform.

-At present, it is a dark blue uniform in the style of a General Officer's Army No. 1 dress (but with buttons, epaulettes, sash, etc. in silver rather than gold).
-A cap is worn, as well as a sword with a steel scabbard.
+At present, it is a dark blue uniform in the style of a General Officer's Army No. 1 dress (but with shoulder cords, sash, collar patch cord, buttons etc. in silver rather than gold).
+A cap with two rows of silver oak leaf embroidery around the peak is worn, as well as a sword with a steel scabbard.
 The badge used on the uniform varies depending on where the lieutenant's county is situated – a rose is worn in England, shamrocks in Northern Ireland, a thistle in Scotland and Prince-of-Wales feathers in Wales.
 On the whole, the lord-lieutenant's insignia resemble a Lieutenant-General of the British Army.

-The uniform for a vice lord-lieutenant and for deputy lieutenants is of a similar style, but with features to distinguish it from that of a lord-lieutenant – on shoulder boards, no crown above the national symbol (rose, shamrocks, or thistle); blue cord instead of silver on the red collar patches (deputy lieutenants have a simple grey stripe); and only a single row of gold braid around the peak of the cap (deputy lieutenants have no oak leaf but simple gold tape).
-In addition, deputy lieutenants wear narrower shoulder boards than their superiors, and the red cap band is horizontally divided by a small grey stripe.
+The uniform for a vice lord-lieutenant and for deputy lieutenants is of a similar style, but with features to distinguish it from that of a lord-lieutenant – on shoulder cords, no crown above the national symbol (rose, shamrocks, or thistle); blue cord instead of silver on the red gorget tabs aka collar patches; and only a single row of gold braid around the peak of the cap.
+In addition, deputy lieutenants wear narrower shoulder cords than their superiors and a crimson sash rather than the lord-lieutenant's silver sash.
 The vice lord-lieutenant's dress resembles that of a former Brigadier-General of the British Army, while a deputy lieutenant's dress resembles that of a field officer.

 The uniform is optional for female lord-lieutenants, vice lord-lieutenants, and deputy lieutenants.
 If not in uniform, female appointees wear a Badge of Office featuring their national symbol (rose, shamrocks, or thistle) on a bow of white and magenta – the Lieutenancy colours.

 Badge

-The Duchess of Northumberland wearing her badge as Lord-Lieutenant of Northumberland at a Battle of Britain commemoration in 2018.
+Lady Lord Lieutenant's badge of office.

 In 1975 a badge was provided for female lord-lieutenants to wear as an optional alternative to the uniform.
 It consists of an enamel version of the uniform cap badge topped by a jewelled crown, suspended from a ribbon of the same colour as the uniform sash.